dami2106/Parallelising-Serial-Algorithms/README.md

 *Please see examples at the bottom of the readme of running the different programs & output of each*

-## Editing the number of cores and input size:
+## Editing the number of cores and input size

-As stated above, each programs folder containts a `run.sh` file.
-Within this file there are some properties.
+As stated above, each program's folder containts a `run.sh` file.
+Within this file there are variables at the top of the file that can be modified accordingly.
+Please see below for exact instructions of changing the behaviour of each program.

 ### Editing the input size or graph